Rokke/scanwedge/README.md

 qrCode,
 upca,
 upce0,
-unknown     // This is when it receives a unknown barcode, then check the [ScanResult.hardwareBarcodeType] for the actual barcode type
+manual,     // Used for marking a barcode as manual input unknown     // This is when it receives a unknown barcode, then check the [ScanResult.hardwareBarcodeType] for the actual barcode type
 ````